zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide200.md

 ![D:\\Workshop\_Bot\\BotsLab2\\webpage2.PNG](images/100/media/image32.png)

 Now your ChatBot is integrated with the web page.
 To do testing type “ShowMenu” in Type a message and then click on the “Send” button.

+**Note** You can download all the related files from [Github](https://github.com/AdityaVishwekar/IntelligentChatBots/blob/master/workshops/intelligent-chatbots/images/all_files.zip)